OoscarFrank/FastExtraction/README.md

-# **FastExtraction - Local AI for Mobile Phones**
+# **Rezum - Local AI for Mobile Phones**

 ## **📌 Overview**

-**FastExtraction** is a lightweight AI-powered tool that extracts relevant keywords and generates summaries from conversations.
+**Rezum** is a lightweight AI-powered tool that extracts relevant keywords and generates summaries from conversations.
 Designed for mobile phones, it operates entirely **locally via a React Native app**, ensuring privacy and offline functionality.

 Built with **React Native** and powered by **Hugging Face's NLP models**, this tool delivers accurate keyword extraction and conversation summaries for professional and personal use cases.